ECCC-MSC/open-data/docs/faq/readme_en.md

 This is why there is no icon or condition reported in the corresponding Citypage XML file.

-## Is it possible to access the pollutant emission data used to calculate the Air Quality Health Index ?

-In Canada, these data are generally produced by the provinces and municollected by ECCC.
-This is true for both real time and "official" data that are revised 6 months (or more) later.
-These official data are assembled in the [National Air Pollution Surveillance (NAPS)](http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/?lang=en) program, now on the ECCC data catalogue.

-Also, a number of Canadian stations are available in the U.S. database [AirNow](https://www.airnow.gov/aqi-and-health/), and are also downloadable from the Open Project [OpenAQ](https://openaq.org/#/map?parameter=o3&_k=6p035e).

-Finally, the [National Pollutant Release Inventory](https://www.canada.ca/en/environment-climate-change/services/national-pollutant-release-inventory/tools-resources-data/exploredata.html) can be accessed.
-Please note that polluting facilities are given considerable time to report their emissions, therefore the information is published more than one year after the current date, on an annual basis.

 * Is it possible to access past observed air quality data and pollutant emission data used to calculate the Air Quality Health Index ?

 In Canada, observed air quality data are generally produced by provinces and municipalities and collected by ECCC.
 This is true for both real-time and "official" data that are subject to detailed quality control and are usually published the following year.
 These official data are assembled in the [National Air Pollution Surveillance (NAPS)](http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/?lang=en) program, now on the ECCC data catalogue.